Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Network Models and Results

 The improvement on the capacity over the uniform case is due to the possibility for the routing of each packet along a tree that passes through all destinations, as opposed to sending the same packet individually to each destination, in an uncoordinated manner.
 Although we formally present only a lower bound, we will use intuitive arguments to show that the routing tree employed by the constructive lower bound is of the same order of length as the minimum length multicast tree that the source can employ.
 For this reason, the lower bound is tight up to a poly-logarithmic factor.

-It is reasonable that routing along efficient multicast trees can push the capacity of a network past the $n^\h$ bound.
-Theorem~\ref{theorem2} quantifies this fact.
 An interesting side result is that the tight lower bound can be achieved without employing multicasting on the media access layer.
-The intuitive justification of this rather unexpected result is that any efficient multicast trees will have such a small number of bifurcations, so that employing multicasting in the media access layer can not change the order of the capacity.
+The intuitive justification of this rather unexpected result is that any efficient multicast trees will have such a small number of bifurcations, so that employing multicasting in the media access layer cannot change the order of the capacity.
 Another interesting side result is that the tight lower bound can be achieved without the source discovering the location of the destinations, or the destinations discovering the location of the source.
-The only requirement is that each destination be discovered by a node carrying the packets that is on a distance at most $n^{-\frac{d}{2}}$ away from that destination.
+The only requirement is that each destination be discovered by a node carrying its packets that is on a distance at most $n^{-\frac{d}{2}}$ away from that destination.